 RescueTime has the laudable goal of eliminating distractions, and focusing on productivity.
 It is quite feature-rich, and can set goals, providing the user with feedback such as alerts when daily goals have been met.

 There is a free plan called RescueTime Lite that can track time used in websites, set goals, and even provides a weekly email report.
 More serious time management aficionados can step up to the sole choice of a paid plan, known as RescueTime Premium.

-For the cost of $9 (£7) per month, or a discounted $72 (£57) annually, the paid plan builds on the free offering with additional features including tracking time away from the computer (such as phone calls), keeping a log of daily accomplishments, and the ability to block distracting websites.
+For a cost from $6 (£4.50) per month, the paid plan builds on the free offering with additional features including tracking time away from the computer (such as phone calls), keeping a log of daily accomplishments, and the ability to block distracting websites.
 There is a free 14-day trial for the paid tier.

 Get your business running like clockwork in no time